 Non-Domestic Illicit Consumption was estimated at 57.3 billion in 2017.
 It is composed of Unspecified Market Variant, Contraband, and Counterfeit cigarettes.

 Unspecified Market Variant products were the largest component of Non-Domestic Illicit, accounting for over 73% of total Inflows in 2017.
 Over 85% of Unspecified Market Variant cigarettes were identified in Vietnam, Malaysia, and Pakistan.

-Contraband consumption was estimated at 8.4 billion cigarettes.
-Contraband was the primary source of Illicit Consumption in Hong Kong, Macao, Malaysia, New Zealand, Singapore, and South Korea.
+Contraband consumption was estimated at 13.5 billion cigarettes.
+The largest volume of Contraband cigarettes was identified in Vietnam, Hong Kong, Pakistan, South Korea, and Thailand.